Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 Often, L&D teams are focused on delivering and creating great training.
 Most of the training budget is spent on formal training.
 However, employees are learning perpetually, regardless.

 People have learned informally for millennia and to great effect.
 This involves communicating with SMEs – observing, listening, and enquiring.
-Employees usually don’t turn to formal training residing on LMS on a consistent basis.
+Employees usually don’t turn to formal training, residing on LMS consistently.
 As a result, the gap between how employees learn and what L&D teams deliver continues to widen.
 As younger generations move into and throughout the workforce, traditional learning strategies will no longer be effective.

 Therefore, L&D teams need to refocus their efforts to match the value informal and formal learning modalities offer to employees.